 Below we show some images with the two main types of rabbit poop.
 The image on the right is from the Conejos Discapacitados website.

 Should I be concerned if my rabbit eats its poop?

 You should not be worried if you see your rabbit eating their poop.
 It is a healthy and necessary part of their digestive process.
 The only real issue is whether or not the rabbit is eating the right type of poop.
-Since only cecotropes contain nutritional value for the rabbit, if they are eating their hard droppings, it implies there is an issue.
+Since only cecotropes contain nutritional value for the rabbit, eating their hard droppings implies there is an issue.